waiting for armageddon

 Speaking of doomsday, did you know we’re living in the end times?
 Yeah, I know, we’ve been living in the end times during the fall of Rome, the Dark Ages, Black Death and an invasion into Spain by Muslims as well as both world wars and the Cold War.
 But all the disasters, wars and epidemics are nothing compared to now.
 The end is almost here as it’s written in the Book of Revelations.
 Unlike the Mayan prophecy of 2012, the belief that we are the last generation on Earth isn’t just embraced by New Age enthusiasts.
 It’s being taught to millions of Christians and held by very respected authority figures in mainstream society.

-Now notice two important things that the nice pastors were saying.
+Now notice two important things that Evangelical pastors say.
 The first is that Jews should plow through the Dome of the Rock (which would basically start World War 3) and that because the world is in turmoil now, it means that all of Revelation’s predictions are being fulfilled and the end is so near, it’s just around the corner and will come any minute now.
 Both these ideas are a little disturbing in their own way, but what makes them even more disconcerting is that they’re being preached by people who society is generally conditioned to respect.
 If we make a list of the most admired professions in Western society, doctors and priests will be at the top.
 Doctors heal our bodies, priests heal our souls.

-Now, when the healers of our souls support the Jewish people just to encourage them to start a holy war so they can get zapped to heaven while all those who didn’t accept their teachings rot on a war torn Earth, that doesn’t seem right no matter how you slice it.
+So when the healers of our souls support the Jewish people just to encourage them to start a holy war so they can get zapped to heaven while all those who didn’t accept their teachings rot on a war torn Earth, that doesn’t seem right no matter how you slice it.
 It’s almost evil.
 And to make matters worse, there is a movement in Israel which advocates the removal of the Dome to Mecca in Saudi Arabia and building a Third Temple of Solomon on Temple Mount.
 Of course their chances of seeing that happen are zero to none as the Jewish authorities won’t risk global religious conflict to appease a small, minority group.

 As for the idea that Revelations predicts the chaos and turmoil of today, I’d like to refer back to the opening lines of this article.
 Just there we have seven cases of the end times according to a casual reading of the last book of the Bible.
 What does that tell us?
 Does that mean the there’s no prophecy in Revelation or that the exiled Copt who assumed the name John when writing it, got it all wrong?
 Yes and no.